-IBEC, as a foundation of the public sector, works under standards of transparency following the Charter of Fundamental Rights of the European Union and the Spanish Transparency, Public Access to Information and Good Governance Law.
-The law aims to transparency in public activity, guarantees access to information and establishes the obligations of good governance.
+IBEC, as a foundation of the public sector, works under standards of transparency following the Charter of Fundamental Rights of the European Union, the Spanish Transparency, Public Access to Information and Good Governance Law and the Code of recommended principles and conducts recommended in public procurement of the Generalitat de Catalunya, which aim to transparency and integrity in public activity, guarantees access to information and establishes the obligations of good governance.

-Researchers make proper and conscientious use of research funds in accordance with the principles of effectiveness and efficiency, responsibility and proper management to reach IBEC's ultimate goal of promoting better health and quality of life.
+Researchers make proper and conscientious use of research funds in accordance with the principles of effectiveness and efficiency, responsibility and proper management to reach IBEC ultimate goal of promoting better health and quality of life.

-Researchers should take care to ensure that IBEC's public and professional reputation is not jeopardized.
+Researchers should take care to ensure that IBEC's public and professional reputation is not jeopardised.
 This is achieved, at the most fundamental level, by not entering into research agreements with individuals or groups who are engaged in illegal activities.